pnnl/UrbanBEM/doc/discussion-notes.md

        - Modelkit
      - We need to double check the appropriateness of interfacing with Eppy / Modelkit templates.
 It should be fine though.
 - We are still in the stage of planning, but we are getting things clearer.
 We may need to organize a meeting with everybody (Jian, Jeremy, Yunyang, Jerry, Yan, Amanda) and collect feedback and thoughts to finalize and detail the plan, and discuss the potential use case / analysis of the large scale simulation results.

+## Meeting minutes from meeting w/ Jian, Jeremy, Yunyang, Jerry on 01/30/2020

+Texts in `[]` are Jerry's comments while taking the notes.

+- gap to fill: evaluate impacts at large scale of buildings instead of individual buildings
+- selling point of nrel comstock: use the original prototypes and scale them to simpler stretched geometry etc.
+- no typical method to analyze the results in existing studies.
+- PNNL internal reviews emphasizes the gap of limited stock data and from different sources / formats.
+This is not what we want.
+We don't want to provide data to other people, we want to create end-to-end framework to analyze the results.
+We want to replace others' method and provide better solution
+- [we will need to have interfaces if we want to collaborate with other people, to use their existing implementations.
+So it is probably essential to have a detailed and standarlized process ot doing end-to-end urban-sim]

+* possible data source: comcheck, rescheck (not a core of our work)
+* Andrew Parker's presentation about comstock: collect data from different sources, e.g. census, in different formats

+### BEM modeling strategy

+- the overall plan is to convert building characteristics to BEMs
+- the big assumption is: we won't be able to generate the exact shape of the building.
+We capture the total conditioned area of the bldg and the total exterior area of different surfaces
+- another assumption: we believe the interactions between different thermal zones are negligible.
+- we will create thermal zones that host the external envelope and host the floor areas as the user inputs, but the shape won't be accurate
+- how to model multi-zone vav system having separate zones being tagged.
+This is not the current focus.
+- why cannot we use comcheck to generate BEM: expandability of our way of doing the model.
+We can treat as if Comcheck does not exist and claim what we do in this project (the LEGO zoning etc) as the contribution.
+- Yunyang: review of existing urban-scale simulation.
+Some do not fall in the focuses of our work, we may not need to have a review of the work, and we may not have the resources to do so.
+Jian has the frontiers of this area in mind and will discuss in our next meeting.
+I.e. Jian will talk about the existing tools doing urban-sim when we can meet together again.
+- We will hold the implementation work until we figure out the detailed things we are going to do that are different from existing studies.